codyzu/webdev-site/m4/index.md

 - [] add questions

 ## 1 What is React
-React is a technology for creating a the "view" of an applicaiton that is based on web technologies.
+React is a technology for creating a the "view" of an application that is based on web technologies.

 React is a framework that renders html from javascript.
 Related to react is the JSX language.
 JSX allows mixing javascript and html markup in the same file.
 React tools will transpile JSX files into React objects.
-The transpiled code is plain JavaScript, coReact is a technology for creating a the "view" of an applicaiton that is based on web technologies.
+The transpiled code is plain JavaScript, coReact is a technology for creating a the "view" of an application that is based on web technologies.

 As mentioned before react is simply the "view" of an application.
 The other tools and frameworks that are required build an application with React can be called the React ecosystem.
 For this exercise, we will not spend much time reviewing all of the tools necessary to create an application with react.
 Instead we will focus on learning how to build a user interface using react.